Created on

 Consider that every FortiAnalyzer will depend on the Analytic Sustain Rate in both VMs and physical units.

-Sustained Rate - maximum constant log message rate that the FortiAnaylzer platform can maintain for a minimum of 48 hours without SQL database and system performance degradation.
+Sustained Rate - maximum constant log message rate that the FortiAnalyzer platform can maintain for a minimum of 48 hours without SQL database and system performance degradation.

-• This means that if Archive logs are 100Mb, it is necessary to have an Analytic Database of 400Mb, or even 800Mb.
+- This means that if Archive logs are 100Mb, it is necessary to have an Analytic Database of 800Mb.

-• One factor explaining why Archive logs take up less space is the compression used.
+- The compression used is one factor explaining why Archive logs take up less space.
 Analytics need to be readily accessed and so are not compressed.

 Technical Note: How to set log retention values in FortiAnalyzer